onnlucky/hotel/readme.txt

 In any scope, you register a tPRIM under a name, the tPRIM will need a function pointer.
 Optionally you can add more data elements.

-The function prototype looks as follows: `void name(tTask* task, tFun* fn, tMap* args)`.
-Receiving the current task, a pointer back to the tPRIM you created (from which you can retrieve the extra data elements), and a tMap containing the arguments.
-You return values by ttask_return(), or ttask_throw().
+The function prototype looks as follows: `void name(tlTask* task, tlFun* fn, tlMap* args)`.
+Receiving the current task, a pointer back to the tlPRIM you created (from which you can retrieve the extra data elements), and a tlMap containing the arguments.
+You return values by tltask_return(), or tltask_throw().

 There are some rules to adhere:
-* don't call tcall_call() or friends
+* don't call tlcall_call() or friends
-* don't modify tTask, tFun or tMap
+* don't modify tlTask, tlFun or tlMap
-* hotel may run using many threads concurrently, and your functions might be called on any thread, even simultaniously, even this excact same call might run concurrently (all receiving the same tMap*).
+* hotel may run using many threads concurrently, and your functions might be called on any thread, even simultaniously, even this excact same call might run concurrently (all receiving the same tlMap*).

 Return only hotel values.
-Anything primitive can be placed under tPointer or others.
+Anything primitive can be placed under tlPointer or others.
 When using your own structures, ensure to be thread safe and fully reentrant.

 Notice only true/false/null/undefined and float values are guarenteed primitives.
-Especially tNumber and tText are tricky.
-They might be tInt and tText*, but they might also be higher level values that act as these.
+Especially tlNumber and tlText are tricky.
+They might be tlInt and tlText*, but they might also be higher level values that act as these.
 So when calling primitives you need to know they are, and force numbers and texts to be normalized (call toPrimitive on them).